DustinX/React-upvote/readme.md

   Building and viewing page
-    run 'npm run build' from the command line currently I left it so that the seeds.js has to be manually copied into the dist folder, since I felt that file was outside of the normal code for the page
+    run 'npm run build' from the command line copy seed.js into 'build' folder (I've already done this in the zipped ) currently I left it so that the seeds.js has to be manually copied into the dist folder, since I felt that file was outside of the normal code for the page copy the images folder into the build folder open "index.html"